Orangi Town robbery suspect arrested for killing 25-year-old

 Accused also injured toddler in recent shooting; confesses to multiple crimes, says SSP West

-KARACHI (Dunya News) - Police have arrested the main suspect involved in the fatal shooting of a young man during a robbery in Orangi Town, Karachi.
+KARACHI (Dunya News) – Police have arrested the main suspect involved in the fatal shooting of a young man during a robbery in Karachi's Orangi Town.

 According to SSP West Tariq Mastoi, the accused, identified as Parvez, shot and killed 25-year-old Jibran during a robbery two days ago.